Resources - Mindfulness for EOL

 planning AHEAD

-A helpful workbook including End-Of-Life Planning Checklist, Resources for Support, Starting the Conversation, Checklist Following the Death of a Loved One, Contacts List, Security Codes and Digital Accounts, and Important Document Locations.
+A helpful workbook including End-Of-Life Planning Checklist, Resources for Support, Starting the Conversation, Checklist Following a Death, Contacts List, Security Codes and Digital Accounts, and Important Document Locations.
 Content is American so does not all apply to Canadian provincial laws but provides a framework for being prepared for the end-of-life.

 -